dotnet/runtime/src/tools/illink/docs/error-codes.md

   [return: DynamicallyAccessedMembers(DynamicallyAccessedMemberTypes.PublicConstructors)]
   Type TestMethod()
   {
-      // IL2076 Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the field '_typeField'
-      // don't match those on the return value of method 'TestMethod'.
-      // The source value must declare at least the same requirements as those declared on the target location it's assigned to
+      // IL2076 Trim analysis: 'target method' method return value does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
+The field 'source field' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.
       _typeField;
   }
   ```

-#### `IL2079`: Trim analysis: The requirements declared via the 'DynamicallyAccessedMembersAttribute' on the field 'source field' don't match those on the field 'target field'.
-The source value must declare at least the same requirements as those declared on the target location it's assigned to
+#### `IL2079`: Trim analysis: value stored in field 'target field' does not satisfy 'DynamicallyAccessedMembersAttribute' requirements.
+The field 'source field' does not have matching annotations.
+The source value must declare at least the same requirements as those declared on the target location it is assigned to.

 - The target location declares some requirements on the type value via its `DynamicallyAccessedMembersAttribute`.
 Those requirements must be met by those declared on the source value also via the `DynamicallyAccessedMembersAttribute`.
 The source value can declare more requirements than the source if necessary.